zahidalichaudhry/NY_POC/README.md

 - Repository and repoImp class which do the network call and return data from network or it could just get data from local db
 - List is shown using recycler View
 - Click on its item event triggered
-- Using Navigation Editor navigated to details screen and send click data object to that screen
+- Using Navigation Editor navigated to details screen and send click data object send to that screen
-- Using Navigation Editor navigated to details screen and send click data object to that screen
+- Using Navigation Editor navigated to details screen and send click data object send to that screen
 - Detail Screen will collect data given by previous screen and load into the UI